pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/25_Implement_Your_Own_Search.md

 ## Register Implementation

-Pimcore provides two different registries (=facades) where you can register your custom implementation.
+Pimcore provides the `searchImplementationRegistry` (=facade) where you can register your custom implementation.
-The two registries are: `searchImplementationRegistry` and `quickSearchImplementationRegistry`.

 ### Register a custom implementation
 ````js